gdsbook/book/notebooks/01_geospatial_computational_environment.md

 [courses in economics](https://lectures.quantecon.org/py/) by Nobel Prize-winning professors.

 This book uses Python because it is a good language for beginners and high performance science alike.
-For this reason, it has emerged as one of the main and most solid options for Data Science.
+For these reasons, it has emerged as one of the main and most solid options for Data Science.
 Python is widely used for data processing and analysis both in academia and in industry.
 There is a vibrant and growing scientific community (through the [Scientific Python](http://scipy.org/)